 The Center for Community-Based Learning can help you earn credit for service hours spent in the community.
-The best way to get started is to visit our Center in Potter Hall at the beginning of a semester for a consultation on the following:
+The best way to get started is to visit our Center located in Klingbeil House, 142 Woodland Rd. (directly across the street from the Arnow Campus Center), at the beginning of a semester for a consultation on the following:

 - Service-Learning Linked Credit

 - Leadership in Civic Engagement Minor

 - SVL Courses:

 - SVL104 - a one-credit seminar for writing tutors in the Academic Achievement Center

 - SVL108 - a one-credit course for volunteers in tax assistance

 - SVL190 - a one-credit independent study focused on service